everycure-org/matrix/deployments/compose/README.md

 ## Launching the deployment

-After completing the installation, run the following command from the __project root__ to bring up the services.
+After completing the installation, run the following command from the `deployments/compose` directory to bring up the services.

 ```
 docker-compose -f deployments/compose/docker-compose.yml up